DarthSnow/dide2/docs/widgets_process_input.md

 ---
-title: Widgets - process input
+title: Widgets - Process Input
 header-includes: <script src="https://cdnjs.cloudflare.com/ajax/libs/anchor-js/4.2.2/anchor.min.js"></script>
 ---

-The process input widget is used to pass input to the processes that are executed within Coedit.
+The process input widget is used to pass input to the processes that are executed within Dexed.

 ![](img/process_input.png)